J-F-Liu/knowledge/src/Computer/vision.md

 The fundamental matrix cannot be uniquely determined if the corresponding points are exactly coplanar in the scene or exactly have a special symmetry, for example, at the vertices of a cube, This does not occur for real data with noise.

+The essential matrix is the specialization of the fundamental matrix to the case of normalized image coordinates.
+Reversely, the fundamental matrix may be thought of as the generalization of the essential matrix in which the assumption of calibrated cameras is removed.

 ## Stereo Calibration

+Stereo calibration determines the relative geometry (rotation and translation) between cameras.
+The intrinsic parameters of each camera can be determined separately as in camera calibration or jointly with the relative geometry.

 Stereo calibration involves finding the rotation matrix R and translation vector T between the two cameras.